Commentaire historique sur les oeuvres de l'auteur de La Henriade, &c. Avec les pièces originales & les preuves.

 A Basle, chez les Héritiers de Paul Duker, 1776.

-First Edition published and distributed anonymously by Voltaire (1694-1778), being some sort of tribute to himself for the generations to come.
+First edition published and distributed anonymously by Voltaire (1694-1778), being some sort of tribute to himself for future generations.
 It has sometimes wrongly been attributed to Jean-Louis Wagnière or Duray de Morsan.

-The work, with its dossier of Lettres véritables and the allegorical poem Sésostris serving as a kind of postscript, is considered Voltaire’s final masterpiece.
+With its dossier of Lettres véritables and the allegorical poem Sésostris serving as a postscript, the work is considered Voltaire’s final masterpiece.

 “How did Voltaire want to be remembered?
 The Commentaire historique sees him creating a dossier of historical documentation to memorialise his life.
 The third-person narrator of Part 1 claims to have just found these letters from Voltaire’s correspondence and proceeds to give a preamble about the philosophe’s life before presenting the letters for posterity.
 It is as if Voltaire were imagining a historian from long after he has been forgotten, rediscovering this dossier and learning about his remarkable achievements for the first time” (Voltaire Foundation).